robertodepool/exploratory-data-analysis---customer-loans-in-finance473/README.md

 - When it came to the actual analysis part post-transformation.
 I found this a little easier due to my background in Finance to do calculations to understand the data.
 And observing this through plots that I had already had some experience in the previous part.
 - Lastly, I recognized too that in a lot of these sections more complex transformations and analysis could have been done and although I did do some research on this, it was beyond the scope of this task, nonetheless I am very excited to keep learning and going forward to have even better and more robust results.

-## Classes
+## File Structure
-- All Classes have docstrings that describe their functionalities
-- The files:
 - db_utils.py - class RDSDatabaseConnector
 - data_transform_class.py - class DataTransform
 - data_frame_info.py - class DataFrameInfo
 - plotter_class.py - class Plotter
+- data
+    - loan_payments_whole.csv
+    - updated_2_loan_payments.csv
+    - updated_3_loan_payments.csv
+    - updated_4_loan_payments.csv
+    - updated_loan_payments.csv
+- .gitignore
+- main.ipynb

-## Usage instructions/The data_transform_nb
+## Usage instructions/classes/main.ipynb
 - Here is where all the classes are implemented to first transform our data utilizing various methods, followed by a short analysis section.
 - The notebook contains comments describing what is being done at each stage
-- I have to highlight for speed a lot of what has been done has been marked as comments which can be removed to see some plots or information regarding how I came to the conclusions to achieve each part.
-- Furthermore in the notebook due to the nature of the project I actually did the transformation of the datatypes just after milestone 4 however, it is highlighted as a comment at the very beginning due to the order of the tasks I decided to leave it there.
+- Each class contains docstrings which explain each method thoroughly

 ## CSV Files
 - loan_payments_whole.csv - initial file downloaded using the credentials and RDSConnector.
 It is a loan customer database.
 You can use the DataFrameInfo class for more details on this file.